 Some adaptive symptoms are normal for the first couple of weeks.
 These symptoms include a slight headache, foreign body sensation, dryness, and mild itching.
 These symptoms should clear up when all-day wear is achieved.

-Abnormal symptoms include persistent pain, burning and excessive tearing, redness that does not clear up, hazy vision that remains more than one hour after removal, and abnormal sensitivity to light.
+Abnormal symptoms include persistent pain, burning, and excessive tearing, redness that does not clear up.
+A hazy vision that remains more than one hour after removal, and abnormal sensitivity to light.
 If these symptoms occur at any time, you should remove the lenses and call our office (763-757-7000).

 Note: Do not sleep in your lenses unless you were specifically fit with extended wear lenses.
 Should you fall asleep in your lenses, be sure to lubricate them well to loosen them before removal.
 Once the lens is moving freely on the eye, it can be removed.
 If only minor discomfort or a dry feeling exists, you can resume normal wear in 24 hours.
 If abnormal symptoms exist, contact our office.